-I put the meatballs in a crockpot or slow cooker with sauce and turn on low until I’m ready to assemble them.
-This adds extra flavor to the meatballs, and makes dinnertime a snap.
+- Put the meatballs in a crockpot or slow cooker with sauce and turn on low until ready to assemble them.
+This adds extra flavor to the meatballs.

-Making several batches of meatballs ahead of time and freezing them is my favorite Sunday activity.
-We’ll serve some in this Spaghettio’s and Meatballs recipe, and also dish them out using this Cocktail Meatball recipe.
+- Making several batches of meatballs ahead of time and freezing them is my favorite Sunday activity.

 Ready to start?